ubiquity/xp.ubq.fi/docs/tech-context.md

 - No frontend frameworks (React, Vue, etc.).
 - Minimal dependencies beyond core tooling.
 - No backend server logic beyond static file serving.
-- Rust/WASM components are **ignored** and not part of the core tech stack.

 ## Dependencies
 - `fflate`: For compression/decompression (if needed).